Click to jump to section

 Typically teacher education programs consist of a combination of curricula and fieldwork.
 The curricula often include instruction on foundational knowledge and skills, pedagogy (the art and science of teaching), and preparing students to research, design and implement learning experiences in their field of study.
 The fieldwork component can include field observations, student teaching, and an internship.
 While the involvement in an education program may seem financially daunting, a number of financial resources specifically for teachers exist around the country.
 For more information on this, visit our page on scholarships for teachers.
 For more scholarships for teachers exclusive to the state of Florida, visit our Florida Teacher Scholarships page.

 Graduates of accredited colleges or universities whose Bachelor’s degree was not in education, and who have not yet earned a traditional teaching certificate, can still receive an alternative teaching certificate by satisfying certain requirements.
-For more information on Florida Alternative Teacher certification click here.
+Read more information about alternative certification on Florida Alternative Teacher certification.

 Next, you’ll need to to take the Florida Teacher Certification Examinations.
 The FTCE is administered to educators seeking initial certification in the K-12 system.
 Educator candidates take one of 42 subject area examinations, as well as the General Knowledge Test and Professional Education Test.